McSpooder/camull-net/README.md

 You must place the data folder in a directory above the project folder.
 The data folder must contain a csv file with the clinical data and a folder containing the MRI images for each class.
 The data can be obtained from the ADNI website.

 ## How to use
+1. Place your data in the directory above.
+(See wiki)
-1. Run "python train_model.py"
+2. Run "python train_model.py"
-2. Wait about 20 mins, grab some snacks.
+3. Wait about 20 mins, grab some snacks.
-3. Look in the save folder for logs and graphs.
+4. Look in the save folder for logs and graphs.

 To read an explanation on this checkout this medium article. https://medium.com/@hextra_19712/deep-learning-for-alzheimers-classification-57611161e442?sk=ebc8035cead352f51f7d0e105a69a6c7